jtpio/governance/_sources/conduct/reporting_online.md

-# Project Jupyter Code of Conduct - Reporting Guide - Online Community
+# Reporting Guide - Online Community

-If you believe someone is violating the code of conduct we ask that you report it to Project Jupyter by emailing [*conduct@jupyter.org*](mailto:conduct@jupyter.org) or by completing [this form](https://goo.gl/forms/sJzOIie3zde9M71T2).
+If you believe someone is violating the code of conduct we ask that you report it to Project Jupyter by emailing [*conduct@jupyter.org*](mailto:conduct@jupyter.org) or by completing [this form](https://forms.gle/gRMQc9G4hejqoqgC8).
 All reports will be kept confidential.
+Code of Conduct reports are currently reviewed by the [Executive Council](../executive_council.md).
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all involved will remain confidential unless those individuals instruct us otherwise.